LFPy/LFPykit/README.md

 * `OneSphereVolumeConductor`:
   For computing extracellular potentials within sand outside a homogeneous sphere
+* `LaminarCurrentSourceDensity`:
+  For computing the 'ground truth' current source density across cylindrical volumes aligned with the z-axis

 Different classes built to map current dipole moments (i.e., computed using `CurrentDipoleMoment`) to extracellular measurements: